New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 NIFA is the grant funding agency for the U.S. Dept. of Agriculture (USDA).
 Under Dr. Toomb’s leadership, it operates over 70 programs that support agriculture research and ag-related sciences, education, and state extension programs.
 The Agency’s funding efforts cover a wide array of industries within agriculture and science, with different programs to support farmers, ranchers, and small businesses as well as scientists and universities.
 In the last year, NIFA funded more than 2,500 grants, and that number continues to grow.

-Dr. Toombs and her colleague Drenda Williams, NIFA’s Associate Director of Operations, broke another “grass” ceiling when she was asked to serve as NIFA’s Acting Director from Nov.
-2021 to May 2023.
+Dr. Toombs and her colleague Drenda Williams, NIFA’s Associate Director of Operations, broke another “grass” ceiling when she was asked to serve as NIFA’s Acting Director from April 2022 to May 2023.
 At that time, they became the first two African American women to hold the Agency’s top-ranking leadership positions concurrently.
-Dr. Toombs served as NIFA’s Acting Director for nearly two years before returning to her current role.
+Dr. Toombs served as NIFA’s Acting Director for a year before her appointment to her current role.

 Dr. Dionne Toombs official headshot courtesy of the national institute of food and agriculture